peterbrittain/asciimatics/README.rst

 More examples of what you can do are available in the project samples directory, hosted on GitHub.
 See https://github.com/peterbrittain/asciimatics/tree/master/samples.

+Alternatively, you can browse the gallery at https://github.com/peterbrittain/asciimatics/wiki.

 Bugs
 ----